Garage Operations

 Garage B is a busy three-bay workshop with a receptionist, diagnostics equipment on lease, and high street rent.
 Their monthly costs are closer to £10,000.

-If both charge the same garage hourly rate of £45/hour, only one of them is going to survive.
+If both charge the same garage hourly rate of £45/hour, one of them is likely to be under serious financial pressure.

 That's why copying the garage down the road is a dangerous game.
 You don't know their overheads, their goals, or how much they actually pay themselves.